Previous dayOctober 28, 2025Next day

 0.0 km---✓ ReviewedUSGS →

 A magnitude 2.8 earthquake was recorded 22 km SSE of Sleepy Hollow, Wyoming on October 28, 2025 at 21:40 UTC.
-At a depth of just 0.0 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
-The epicenter is at 44.071°, -105.278°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+This very shallow event was close enough to the surface that even modest magnitudes can produce significant local shaking.
 See the M2.8 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2025-10-28